trading-peter/rektalert-app/README.md

-# rektalert-app
+# RektAlert App

-Electron app for rektalert
+This is the desktop app version of [rektalert](https://github.com/pkaske/rektalert).